rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/talker-supervisor.md

 ```

 #### Adding device to rapyuta.io
-When onboarding the device to rapyuta.io the environment variable **RIO_CONFIGS_DIR** is set locally on the device.
-It represents the location of the directory where all of the configurations that will be applied to the device are stored.
+When [onboarding the device to rapyuta.io](/getting-started/add-new-device/) the environment variable **RIO_CONFIGS_DIR** is set locally on the device.
+It is the location of the directory where all of the configurations that will be applied to the device are stored.
 {{% notice info %}}
 The value of **RIO_CONFIGS_DIR** is set to **/opt/rapyuta/configs**
 {{% /notice %}}